pikulbrita/notes/README.md

 4. Comment your codeso that others can understand it.
 Write comments that explain what the code does, why it' s there, how it works, any known issues, or anything else that might be helpful for someone else to know.
 Avoid excessive commenting, but do provide sufficient context to make the intent of the Code clear.
 5. Refactor and optimize your Codeso it is as efficient and effective as possible.
 Look for opportunities to simplify your logic, eliminate duplication, reduce boilerplate, avoid global variables, use local functions, minimize mutable state, optimize loops, cache computations, reuse code,etc. Doing so will not only make your current code better but also future code you write.
 6. Learn from others and share your knowledge.
 Read other people' code and learn from it, share what you know with others, ask questions, participate in discussions, attend workshops, read books, blogs, articles, watch videos, listen to podcasts, join communities, network with fellow developers,and more.
 Continuous learning and growth is crucial for becoming a better programmer.

+# 2024-01-20
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+Here are some tips to help:

+1. Prioritize tasks: Always start with the most important and time-sensitive tasks.
+By focusing on these tasks first, you can ensure that they are completed on time and with minimal distractions.
+2. Plan ahead: Don't wait until the last minute to start a project.
+Instead, break the project down into smaller tasks and allocate time for each one.
+Then, prioritize these smaller task and continue to refine the plan as you go.
+3. Stay organized: Use task management tools, such as Trello or Asana, to keep track of your tasks throughout the day.
+These tools can help to organize your thoughts and make it easier to switch between different projects.
+Additionally, organize code and project files in a clear and consistent manner to avoid confusion and wasted time.